menu 1

 REFERENCE > ADVANCED TECHNIQUES >

-There are 3 ways to read/write channels to/from instruNet:
+There are 3 ways to read/write channels to/from instruNet hardware:

 1) High Speed Digitize